Across The Top Of Lake Superior

 !!Caution is advised when venturing onto this rock ledge due to its slope and the unpredictable nature of Lake Superior and its wave action!!

 Disregarding the warning, I climbed out on the rock ledge for a better look.
-Thankfully, I was not swept away by a rogue wave which did occur on occasion.
+Thankfully, I was not swept away by a rogue wave which do occur on occasion.
 I was however soaked enough by smaller waves to appreciate just how cold the waters of Lake Superior really were.
 Apparently, the lake was so big and so deep that water temperatures varied little from summer to winter.

 Having gotten my adrenalin rush for the day, we continued on to the park’s nearby visitor center which housed a fantastic collection of displays and exhibits highlighting “The Power of Lake Superior” as well as cultural and natural features of the park.

-In addition to the Rock Pictographs and visitors center, the park also featured several campgrounds.
+In addition to the Rock Pictographs and visitors center, the park also had several campgrounds.
 Perhaps the most appealing was the Agawa Campground, located on a 3km long sand beach, close to the visitor’s center.
 Unfortunately, most of the sites were on the small side, suitable for tenting and smaller RV’s.

 Further south was Pancake Bay Provincial Park.
 Although smaller in size, this provincial park offered a wider variety of camping sites including some suitable for larger RV’s.
 It was tempting to stop for the night but a long line of motor homes waiting at the front gate convinced us to keep moving.

 The next settlement past Pancake Bay was Batchawana Bay.
 There were a couple of RV parks in the area however, the first one we tried was full.
-The second one – Sunset Shores Resort – was also full but offered us an unserviced spot in their overflow section.
+The second one – Sunset Shores Resort – was also full as well but offered us an unserviced spot in their overflow section.
 We grabbed it!

 The resort featured a number of amenities including a lovely little sand beach.
 One of my bucket list items was to swim in all five Great Lakes and this seemed like the perfect place to start.
 As an added bonus, Batchawana Bay was also quite shallow so, the water was much warmer.
 A relaxing swim and walk along the beach was the perfect way to end a wonderful day.